-Yasaka-jinja is the host shrine of Kyoto's biggest festival - Gion Matsuri in July.
-The annual Gion Festival procession begins from Yasaka Shrine on July 17.
-At New Year Yasaka Shrine attracts literally millions of worshippers for hatsu-mode - the first shrine visit of the new year - known as okera mairi at Yasaka Shrine when worshippers seek to take home a flame from the sacred fire to cook the first meal of the new year.
+Yasaka-jinja is the host shrine of Kyoto's biggest festival, the Gion Matsuri in July.
+The annual Gion Matsuri procession begins from Yasaka Shrine on July 17.
+Also, at New Year, Yasaka Shrine attracts literally millions of worshipers for hatsu-mode - the first shrine visit of the new year - known as okera mairi at Yasaka Shrine, when worshipers seek to take home a flame from the sacred fire to cook the first meal of the new year.

-Ochatsubo Dochu harks back to the Edo Period practice of presenting the new tea harvest from Uji to the shogun.
+Ochatsubo Dochu harks back to the Edo period practice of presenting the new tea harvest from Uji to the shogun.
 Bearers in period costume carry large ceramic containers containing tea from Kenninji Temple up Yamato-oji, along Shijo to Yasaka Shrine.

 Yasaka Jinja is dedicated to the Shinto deities Susano-o-no-Mikoto and his consort Inadahime-no-Mikoto.

 The many lanterns advertising the sponsors of the Gion Matsuri hang from shrine buildings and make for a beautiful sight, especially at night.

 Some of the huge floats used during the Gion Matsuri are stored on the shrine grounds.

 Yasaka Jinja Access - Getting To Yasaka Shrine